medmes/oStorage/README.md

 oStorage
 ===========

-octoStorage is an app built by using JS End-to-End.
+oStorage is an app built by using JS End-to-End.
 The purpose of this app is to give you ability to download & upload files with making it easy and simple to use.

 ### Installation